freedomofpress/securedrop/docs/overview.rst

 - ``Monitor server``: Ubuntu server that monitors the ``Application Server`` with `OSSEC <http://www.ossec.net/>`__ and sends email alerts.

-In addition to these dedicated computers, the journalist will also use his or her normal workstation computer:
+In addition to these dedicated computers, the journalist will also use their normal workstation computer:

-- ``Journalist Workstation``: The every-day laptop that the journalist uses for his or her work.
-The journalist will use this computer to connect to the ``Application Server`` to download encrypted documents that he or she will transfer to the ``Secure Viewing Station``.
+- ``Journalist Workstation``: The every-day laptop that the journalist uses for their work.
+The journalist will use this computer to connect to the ``Application Server`` to download encrypted documents that they will transfer to the ``Secure Viewing Station``.
 The ``Journalist Workstation`` is also used to respond to sources via the *Document Interface*.